 Become certified in CPR

-Become certified in National Crime Information Center
+Receive clearance for the National Crime Information Center database

 For employment opportunities visit